-- Rapid Response Teams (RRTs) at provincial level have received refresher trainings to build their surveillance and contact tracing capacities.
-A Training of Trainers is being led by MOH CDC with support from technical partners, including WHO.
-The training is currently being cascaded to districts and health centre RRTs. - MOH is conducting national weekly transmission stage assessments using multisource surveillance.
-Battambang and Tbong Kmoum are conducting their own weekly stage assessments and support is being provided to other provinces so that they too can assess their own situation. - MOH are progressing with plans to expand and decentralize laboratory testing capacity for COVID-19 to three provincial laboratories: Siem Reap, Sihanoukville and Battambang.
-A proposal for funding to support the expansion of Molecular Diagnostics capacity has been submitted to Global Fund.
-Testing at the new laboratory in Siem Reap is ongoing, adding provincial laboratory testing capacity to the existing three labs.
-The University of Health Science has also been approved to begin testing for a one-month trial period. - MOH Department of Hospital Services (DHS) is finalizing version 3.0 of the clinical guidelines.
-This version includes content on management of severe and critical cases; oxygen considerations; procedures for SARS-CoV-2 monitoring; discharge criteria; use of medicines; and post-discharge management.
-A Maternal, Newborn and Child Health Services COVID-19 technical brief, led by the National Maternal Child Health Centre, is also being finalized to complement the clinical guidelines. - The National Immunization Program has drafted the COVID-19 National Deployment and Vaccination Plan (NDVP) with a focus on the following areas: - Cold storage capacity assessment - Vaccination strategies - Management structure - The government continuously assesses the adjustment of non-pharmaceutical interventions (NPIs) through a gradual step-wise approach that considers the effectiveness, socio-economic cost, and public acceptability of each measure, while continuing to increase surveillance to inform decision-making. - To ensure a timely and effective response to a potential localized outbreak in the future, and to minimize disruptions to the delivery of essential health services, an MOH committee has been formed to lead the design and implementation of six regional workshops.
+- COVID-19 risk communication campaign targeted at young people will be launched in early February.
+The objective of the campaign is to communicate that there is a continued risk of COVID-19 in Cambodia, risks will remain until the pandemic is over and to inspire and motivate the target groups to positively influence others (peers, family, community). - MOH is conducting national weekly transmission stage assessments using multisource surveillance.
+MOH and WHO supported Phnom Penh, Battambang, Siem Reap and Tboung Khmum to conduct their own stage assessment for week 52 (28 December 2020-03 January 21). - MOH has started supportive supervision missions to seven priority border provinces with support from WHO, US CDC and other partners.
+The purpose is to strengthen the current response including quarantine, contact tracing and specimen collection to the returning Cambodians from Thailand, whilst also strengthening local preparedness for widespread community transmission. - NCHP with WHO support have started implementing surveillance with community engagement in one district in Battambang province.
+A ToT model will be used to train OD, health centres and community groups to support early detection of COVID-19 in the community. - From 5-15 January 2021, capacity building trainings on Mental Health and Psychosocial Support (MHPSS) in the context of COVID-19 will be conducted across the country.
+More than 250 health staff and 150 Village Health Support Groups at Operational Health Districts (ODs) will be trained. - MOH is progressing with plans to expand and decentralize laboratory testing capacity for COVID-19 to three provincial laboratories: Siem Reap, Sihanoukville and Battambang. - MOH Department of Hospital Services (DHS) is finalizing version 3.0 of the clinical guidelines.
+This version includes content on management of severe and critical cases; oxygen considerations; procedures for SARSCoV-2 monitoring; discharge criteria; use of medicines; and post-discharge management.
+A Maternal, Newborn and Child Health Services COVID-19 technical brief, led by the National Maternal Child Health Centre, is also being finalized to complement the clinical guidelines. - The National Immunization Program has drafted the COVID-19 National Deployment and Vaccination Plan (NDVP) with a focus on the following areas: - Cold storage capacity assessment - Vaccination strategies - Management structure

+- The government continuously assesses the adjustment of non-pharmaceutical interventions (NPIs) through a gradual step-wise approach that considers the effectiveness, socio-economic cost, and public acceptability of each measure, while continuing to increase surveillance to inform decision-making. - To ensure a timely and effective response to a potential localized outbreak in the future, and to minimize disruptions to the delivery of essential health services, an MOH committee has been formed to lead the design and implementation of six regional workshops.
 The workshops will be used to develop and/or refine provincial preparedness action plans, in line with the National Master Plan for COVID-19, and to identify key priorities to strengthen local preparedness.

-Coronavirus Disease 2019 (COVID-19) Situation Report #18 02 November 2020
+The workshop will be held on 18-20 January 2021.